lucianodato/MakeItDrumless/README.md

 ## Features

 - Downloads audio from YouTube
-- Splits stems using Spleeter
+- Splits stems using SCNet
 - Removes drums and exports the final mix

 ## Usage